How Do I Know if I Have a Wrongful Termination Claim?

 White adds that an employer’s conduct could violate several employment laws at the same time.
 For example, you could have a wrongful termination claim, a discrimination claim, and a retaliation claim.
 “They would be separate causes of action but part of the same lawsuit.
 A person may be discriminated against or retaliated against, and one of the adverse employment actions is termination.
 I always say there’s no more adverse action than a termination.”

-4. Your Employer Fired You for Taking Protected Time Off
+4. Did Your Employer Fire You for Taking Protected Time Off?

 Several federal and state laws enable employees to take time off from work, sometimes for extended periods.
 An employer cannot fire you for taking protected time off.
-For example, the Family and Medical Leave Act (FMLA) lets employees take up to 12 weeks of unpaid, protected medical leave for the birth or adoption of a child or if they or a family member have a serious medical condition and need medical care.
+For example, the Family and Medical Leave Act (FMLA) lets workers take up to 12 weeks of unpaid, protected medical leave for the birth or adoption of a child or if they or a family member has a serious medical condition and needs medical care.

 Many states have laws that protect employees from termination or other adverse employment actions for taking time off for jury duty or to vote.
 If you meet the requirements for taking legally protected time off, but your employer fires you in retaliation for taking that time off, you have a wrongful termination claim.